Nafiz Gürman

-Abdurrahman Nafiz Gürman (1882; Bodrum - 6 February 1966; Istanbul) was an officer of the Ottoman Army and a general of the Turkish Army.
-After his retirement in 1949, he was Ambassador to South Korea and Iran, until 1959.
+Abdurrahman Nafiz Gürman (1882; Bodrum – 6 February 1966; Istanbul) was a Turkish officer of the Ottoman Army and a general of the Turkish Army.
+He fought in the Caucasus campaign during World War I. He later joined the forces of Atatürk and participated in the Turkish War of Independence.
+After his retirement in 1949, he was the Turkish Ambassador to South Korea and Iran, until 1959.